TomVincentUK/snompy/docs/development.rst

   The tests must pass for us to merge your changes, so we recommend checking on your own computer before submitting a pull request.

-* **The pysnom team will review your pull request**.
+* **The snompy team will review your pull request**.
-  A pull request must be approved by at least one pysnom team member before merging.
+  A pull request must be approved by at least one snompy team member before merging.
   If it fits the scope of the project, makes a meaningful contribution, and doesn't break any existing functionality, we will approve it.
   (If you're interested in becoming a team member, feel free to send us a message and we'll be happy to discuss).